banerjeeshayantan/BasicPython/ex.md

 ### The translators:
 * mRNA (messenger RNA): transfers information from the genes to the ribosome where proteins are made.
 * rRNA (ribosomal RNA): forms the primary component of ribosomes and catalyzes the assembly of amino acids into protein chains.
-* tRNA (transfer RNA): decodes the information present in the mRNA and helps add amino acids to a protein chain.  *(I would encourage the reader to read up on the other types of RNA molecules not covered here: micro RNA, small nuclear RNA, small nucleolar RNA, and long intervening non-coding RNA)*
+* tRNA (transfer RNA): decodes the information present in the mRNA and helps add amino acids to a protein chain.
+*(I would encourage the reader to read up on the other types of RNA molecules not covered here: micro RNA, small nuclear RNA, small nucleolar RNA, and long intervening non-coding RNA)*

+### RNA therapies — a candle in the dark
+In the 2019 article titled “It’s time for scientists to shout about RNA therapies” published in Nature, Dr. Lorna Harries argued that,
+> One reason that RNA-based approaches are the lesser-known and seldom-seen sibling of DNA therapies might be the evident complexity of RNA biology, and the perceived difficulties in talking about it to a non-scientific audience.

+The public perception of gene-editing technologies such as CRISPR-Cas9 has been completely different from that of RNA therapies.
+Although attractive, manipulating DNA sequences to repair genetic alterations comes with its own set of challenges.
+They are unidirectional changes and can be inherited.
+RNA therapies, on the other hand, make temporary changes on the output of a gene (the protein) instead of changing the actual sequence [1].